ghwinter/axiom/docs/en-us/foundations.md

 > This section deduces the conclusions of the axioms and theorems into the form axiom as a system ought to take.
 This is the formal answer to "what axiom should be."

 ### 5.1 Two-Plane Separation Is the First Structure
-From A4 / D1 / I1 / B2: axiom is naturally a two-layer structure of **type plane + instance plane**.
+From A4 / D1 / I1 / B2: axiom is a two-layer structure of **type plane + instance plane**.
 The type plane is static, verifiable, and can be unfolded at zero cost; the instance plane is dynamic, created/destroyed with its host.
 Any "module/connection/instance" simultaneously has both a "class (static)" and an "instance (dynamic)" side, bridged by the instantiation judgment m:M ∧ H⊨m.

 ### 5.2 Zero-Cost = Compile-Time Folding, and a Conservation Law
 From Z1 / ZT / T7: axiom's runtime cost can (and must) only equal the cost of a hand-written equivalent program, the difference arising only from compiler-optimization noise.
 The only extra overhead allowed is **compilation time** (monomorphization, inlining).
 This requires axiom's core to be a **compile-time model**: "intelligence" is exhausted at compile time, the compiled product is ordinary Rust, with no runtime axiom objects.